PoisotLab/ms_mangal_synthesis/manuscript.md

 data on species properties, climate, and climate projection.

 This renewed interest in ecological networks has prompted several methodological efforts.
-First, an expansion of the analytical tools to study ecological networks and their variation in space (**REFS**).
-Second, improvements in large-scale data-collection, through increased adoption of molecular biology tools (**REFS**) and crowd-sourcing of data collection (**REFS**).
+First, an expansion of the analytical tools to study ecological networks and their variation in space [@PoisCana12; @PoisStou15;
+@PoisGuev17].
+Second, improvements in large-scale data-collection, through increased adoption of molecular biology tools [@EitzAbre19;
+@EvanKits16]  and crowd-sourcing of data collection [@BahlLand16; @RoyBaxt16;
+@PocoRoy15].
 Finally, a surge in the development of tools that allow to *infer* species interaction [@MoraMati15] based on limited but complementary data on existing network properties [@StocPois17], species traits [@GravPois13;
 @DesjLaig17; @BrouGrav17; @BartGrav16], and environmental conditions